UniMath/agda-unimath/src/foundation/commuting-prisms-of-maps.lagda.md

                      (- ∘ f)
 ```

+Observe that the the bottom and top triangles have switched positions, the
-Observe that the diagram is mirrored along the vertical axis compared to the
+diagram is mirrored along the vertical axis compared to the underlying commuting
-underlying commuting prism, and that the direction of the homotopies of the
+prism, and that the direction of the homotopies of the vertical squares are
-vertical squares are flipped.
+flipped.

 ```agda
 module _